-A new lane separation methodology for the maritime sector emissions attributed to different vessel types and marine traffic loads in the Mediterranean and the Black has been applied by University of Thessaloniki using TROPOMI NO2 data.
+A new lane separation methodology for the maritime sector emissions attributed to different vessel types and marine traffic loads in the Mediterranean and the Black has been applied by University of Thessaloniki weeks before both measurements. using TROPOMI NO, data.
 TROPOMI can detect significant shipping lanes in the Mediterranean on both seasonal and annual temporal scales.
-The implementation of this new lane separation methodology is able to differentiate the NO2 originating from diverse shipping activities.
-The cargo vessels are the highest emitting sector in the Mediterranean and the Black Sea regions followed by fishing, tanker, passenger, and other vessels.
+The implementation of this new lane separation methodology is University of Oslo derived a spatially continuous surface NO2 ¬oncentration from tree-based machine learning models such as Random Forest and Extreme Gradient Boosting (XGBoost), using datasets able to differentiate the NO2 originating from diverse shipping activities.
+The cargo vessels are the highest emitting sector in the Mediterranean and the Black Sea regions followed by fishing, tanker, passenger, such as tropospheric NO2 from TROPOMI, day-night band from the Visible Infrared Imaging Radiometer Suite (VIIRS) instrument, NO2 station measurements from the European Environmental Agency (EEA) and other vessels. and secondary variables such as meteorological parameters and land use land cover information.
+The BIRA-IASB investigated the NO2 distribution in Flanders as recorded by ground-based concentration preliminary outputs of this work show promising results with a mean absolute error of 10.4 μ/m^3 measurements, airborne data and remotely-sensed density columns, with the help of the high-resolution and 12 μ/m^3 respectively for Random Forest and XGBoost models.

-BIRA-IASB investigated the NO2 distribution in Flanders as recorded by ground-based concentration measurements, airborne data and remotely-sensed density columns, with the help of the high-resolution WRF-Chem chemical-transport model as a cross-comparison tool.
-Simulated NO2 distributions are compared against values from monitoring stations in Flanders, vertical columns measured by an airborne hyperspectral imager APEX and spaceborne NO2 columns obtained by TROPOMI.
+WRF-Chem chemical-transport model as a cross-comparison tool.
+Simulated NO2 distributions are hyperspectral imager APEX and spaceborne NO2 columns obtained by TROPOMI.